Leastrio/json-derulo/README.md

 ### 4. Healthcheck Endpoint

 JsonDerulo includes a healthcheck endpoint that always returns a 200 status code, regardless of the actual health of the system.
-This light-hearted approach ensures that JsonDerulo maintains a positive and resilient attitude, even in the face of potential challenges.
+This approach ensures that JsonDerulo maintains a positive and resilient attitude, even in the face of potential challenges.

 ## Getting Started